Let’s make the main function a tokio entry point.

 Tip

-On UNIX systems, you can use time cargo run
+On UNIX systems, you can use time cargo run to see how long a process takes to run.

 $ time cargo run